Timetables & Descriptions

 Description: A critical examination of drug development, including the role of health professionals and the pharmaceutical industry in researching, testing, marketing, licensing, and evaluating pharmaceutical drugs.
 Topics include the differing needs for drug development, evaluation and dispensing in lower income countries, and potential conflicts of interest in drug development.

-Instructors: Roger S. McIntyre, Joshua D. Rosenblat, Rodrigo B. Mansur
+Instructors: Joshua D. Rosenblat and Rodrigo B. Mansur

 Description: This course will review the current treatment options for mood and anxiety disorders.
 We will discuss the etiology and pathophysiology of mood and anxiety disorders both from a clinical study and population health perspective.
 Pharmacological, neuroimaging and psychotherapy treatment options will be discussed.
 Further, we will discuss the social determinants of health and novel treatment approaches.

-MSC1006H: Neuroanatomy - Introduction to Anatomical Organization of the Brain - Session: TBD
+MSC1006H: Neuroanatomy - Introduction to Anatomical Organization of the Brain - Session: Fall 2024

 Description: This course will focus on detailed review of the fundamental organization of the nervous system, at both the gross and cellular levels.
 The major components of the nervous system will be discussed in a lecture format.
 The lectures will be supplemented with interactive anatomy sessions, either in the laboratory or using multimedia platforms.
 Student-led presentations will maximize the students’ contact with techniques employed to study neuroanatomy.
 This course is suitable for students who have some background in the neurosciences who are now embarking in a neuroscience project as part of their graduate degree.
 Course assessment will be based on quizzes, presentations as well as a final examination.
 Textbook: Neuroanatomy, text and atlas, by John H. Martin, 4th edition.

-Prerequisites: Basic knowledge of mammalian neuroanatomy and permission of the instructor.
+Prerequisites: Basic knowledge of mammalian neuroanatomy.
 Maximum enrollment of 25 students.
-Course is open to IMS and BME students only.

 MSC1008H: Advanced Human Embryology and Teratology - Session: TBD